Basphil/MKVToMP4Converter/README.md

     $ python MKVToMP4Converter.py [.mkv file to convert]

-If something does not work for, have a look at the issues section of the project page.
+If something does not work, have a look at the issues section of the project page.
 If the issue has already been reported weigh in.
 If the issues is new please report it.
 If you haven't got a github account, you can also drop me an e-mail.